AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 Quarantine is the way to manage the invalid addresses in deliveries.
 [Quarantine documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/audiences/quarantine){target="_blank"}

-Rest API
+Campaign REST APIs are aimed at letting you create integrations for Adobe Campaign and build your own ecosystem by interfacing Adobe Campaign with the panel of technologies that you use.
 [Rest API documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/apis/get-started-apis){target="_blank"}

-**TO BE CHANGED**
+>AVAILABILITY
+>
-1. PKEYs values will change between existing ACS instance Vs migrated ACC instance.
-In case  PKEYs are being stored in external DB then the implementation needs to change in a way that they need to call AC v8 main APIs which provides pkeys / hrefs links with pkeys and sub sequent API calls need to be dynamically formed by consuming the pkeys /hrefs from previous API calls​
+> 1 - PKEYs values will change between existing Adobe Campaign Standard instance and migrated Adobe Campaign v8 instance.
+In case  PKEYs are being stored in external database then the implementation needs to change in a way that they need to call Adobe Campaign v8 main APIs which provides pkeys / hrefs links with pkeys and sub sequent API calls need to be dynamically formed by consuming the pkeys /hrefs from previous API calls​

-1. Administrator product profile + Message center product profile, a new product profile needed for accessing transactional APIs from RT instance which is different from ACS.
+2 - Administrator product profile + Message center product profile, a new product profile needed for accessing transactional APIs from RT instance which is different from Adobe Campaign Standard.
 This will be added to ACS existing or pre-created technical accounts.
-Post migration ACS users should review product profile mapping and assign to the needed product profile if they don't want Admin product profile mapping with their technical account.
-After migration, any future new integrations we recommend customer to use AC v8 tenant id in the REST URL instead of the previous ACS tenant id.​
+Post migration Adobe Campaign Standard users should review product profile mapping and assign to the needed product profile if they don't want Administrator product profile mapping with their technical account.
+After migration, any future new integrations we recommend customer to use Adobe Campaign v8 tenant id in the REST URL instead of the previous Adobe Campaign Standard tenant id.​

-1. In AC v8 for the same same body where vehicle linked to profile​ we would get an error firstName property is not valid for cusVehicle but a request body with just the attributes without link works fine!​
+3 - In Adobe Campaign v8 for the same body where vehicle linked to profile​ we would get an error firstName property is not valid for cusVehicle but a request body with just the attributes without link works fine.
 { "vehicleNumber": "20009", "vehicleName": "Model E", "vehicleOwner":{   "firstName":"tester 11", "lastName":"Smith 11" } }​

-1. Timezone will only be shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.​
+4 - Timezone will only be shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.​

-1. ccpaOptOut will only be shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.
+5 - ccpaOptOut will only be shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.

 ## About delivery management